University City of Caracas: Sports facilities

 The Olympic Stadium of the university is one of the design elements specifically highlighted by UNESCO.
 It is primarily an association football stadium, and the home ground of Caracas F.C.; it has seats for almost 24,000 people.
 As well as the football pitch, the Olympic Stadium contains a full size running track and spaces for athletic field events, including jumping tracks and sandpits.
 It also hosts rugby games.

-The Covered Gymnasium is also public space that is run by the university.
+The Covered Gymnasium is also a public space that is run by the university.
 It is at the far northern end of the university campus, with the exception of the Botanical Garden, and is noted for its shape and peculiar roof.
 It also features a giant mural, marking the edge of the campus by the freeway, featuring important historical figures of Venezuela.

 The Estadio Universitario is a baseball stadium, next to the Olympic Stadium, and is the home field of two teams.
 It can hold just over 25,000 people.